Timings & Order of Play

 1pm - Play begins on No.1 Court.

-1.30pm - Play begins on Centre Court (apart from Finals Weekend when play starts at 2pm).
+1.30pm - Play begins on Centre Court (apart from Finals Weekend when play starts at 1pm, Singles Finals begin at 4pm).

 Play usually closes approximately 9.00pm on Centre Court and No. 1 Court depending on weather, light and matches state.
 The curfew is 11.00pm.